COP3530/edugator-content/cpp-review/extras/lesson.md

 - Regular expressions
 - Templates
 - Exceptions
-- Function pointers, functors, and lambdas
+- Function pointers, function objects, and lambdas
 - File I/O

 You can read these sections in order, or you can skip to the sections that interest you.